Charged lepton-flavor violating processes and suppression of nonunitary mixing effects in low-scale seesaw models: Introduction

 In this work, we analyzed the parameter space region of the so-called inverse seesaw (ISS) model consistent with the current data in the neutrino sector.
-We based our analysis on two possible parametrizations.
-In the first one, which we will call \emph{Model A}, we focus on the correlation between non-unitary effects associated with the presence of new heavy neutrino states and the limits from the search for cLFV processes.
-The second case, \emph{Model B}, presents a novel parameterization by assuming diagonal structures for the Dirac and heavy mass matrices, while all the structure comes from the lowest scale mass matrix.
-We have found that this latter case is very special since only the SM neutrinos contribute to cLFV processes.
-Moreover, the contribution from the heavy fermions vanishes exactly at the leading order, which goes against the typical assumption in a low-energy seesaw model.
+We based our analysis on two possible scenarios.
+In the first one, which we will call \emph{Model A}, we focus on the correlation between non-unitary effects associated with the presence of heavy neutrinos and the limits from the search for cLFV processes.
+The second case, \emph{Model B}, presents a scenario by assuming diagonal structures for the Dirac and heavy mass matrices, while all the structure comes from the lowest scale mass matrix. \emph{Model B} is special since only the SM neutrinos contribute to cLFV processes.
+Moreover, the contribution from the heavy fermions vanishes at the leading order, which goes against the typical assumption in a low-energy seesaw model.
 We verified our findings by using two methods, the perturbative block mass matrix diagonalization (BMDM) method presented in \cite{Kanaya:1980cw, Schechter:1981cv} and our complete numerical diagonalization routine implemented in \textit{Wolfram Mathematica}.

+We highlight that when the matrix $\eta$ is diagonal, the cLFV processes are suppressed no matter the seesaw scale.
+For this reason, we provided a UV-complete model for scenario B. In such a scenario, we stress the comparison of our results using a complete numerical diagonalization with the BMDM.

 The structure of this manuscript is as follows: Section \ref{SSM} is devoted to introducing the general form of the mass matrix defining the seesaw models, the basic aspects of the BMDM, and presenting the $\eta$ matrix that quantifies the non-unitary effects.
 After this, we diagonalised the neutrino mass matrix of the ISS model as a particular case of the general seesaw structure.
 Section \ref{LFV} presents the analytical expressions, and the current experimental status of the cLFV decays $\ell\to\ell' \gamma$ $\left(\ell=\mu \,(\tau),\, \ell'=e\, (e,\mu)\right)$.
 In section \ref{NA}, we present the numerical analysis associated with the phenomenology of \emph{Models A} and \emph{B}.
+Section \ref{Peinado-model} introduces an ultraviolet completion for \emph{Model B}.
 We finish with a summary and conclusions in Sec. \ref{Conclusions}.